bitcraze/crazyflie-lib-python/docs/installation/install.md

 #### Install cflib dependencies
 Install dependencies required by the lib: `pip install -r requirements.txt`.
 If you are planning on developing on the lib you should also run: `pip install -r requirements-dev.txt`.

-To verify the installation, connect the crazyflie and run an example: `python examples/basiclog`
+To verify the installation, connect the crazyflie and run an example: `python3 examples/logging/basiclog.py`

 ### Pre commit hooks
 If you want some extra help with keeping to the mandated python coding style you can install hooks that verify your style at commit time.
 This is done by running: